 The Liquidity Event, if implemented, will be implemented on not less than 21 days' prior notice to Limited Partners.
-The General Partner may call a meeting of the Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if such other form of Liquidity Event is substantially different from that presently intended.
-There can be no assurance that the Mutual Fund Rollover Transaction or any alternative Liquidity Event will be proposed, will receive any necessary approvals (including regulatory approvals), be implemented or be implemented on a tax-deferred basis.
+The General Partner may call a meeting of the Limited Partners to approve a Liquidity Event upon different terms but intends to do so only if such other form of Liquidity Event is not capable of being completed on a tax-deferred basis or where the consideration to be received by Limited Partners pursuant to the liquidity event is not cash or assets readily convertible into cash.
+There can be no assurance that the Rollover Transaction or any alternative Liquidity Event will be proposed, will receive any necessary approvals (including regulatory approvals), be implemented or be implemented on a tax-deferred basis.
 A requirement to obtain approvals, including regulatory approvals, may arise in the situation where the Partnership does not implement a Liquidity Event as contemplated in this Offering Memorandum, but proposes to implement an alternative form of liquidity arrangement.
-In the event a Liquidity Event is not completed on or before March 31, 2018, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2018, and its net assets attributed to a Class distributed pro rata to the Partners who hold Units of that Class; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
+In the event a Liquidity Event is not completed on or before September 30, 2020, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about March 31, 2021, and its net assets attributed to a Class distributed pro rata to the Partners who hold Units of that Class; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with an actively managed portfolio.
 See Item 4.1, "Capital - Details of the Partnership Agreement - Dissolution".
 The General Partner will not propose or implement any Liquidity Event which adversely affects the status of the Flow-Through Shares as flow-through shares for income tax purposes (e.g., by rendering them "prescribed shares" or "prescribed rights" under the regulations to the Tax Act), whether prospectively or retrospectively.
-Any such dissolution and distribution will be subject to obtaining all necessary approvals and must occur on or prior to June 30, 2018, unless the Partnership's operations are continued past this date in accordance with the Partnership Agreement.
+Any such dissolution and distribution will be subject to obtaining all necessary approvals and must occur on or prior to March 31, 2021, unless the Partnership's operations are continued past this date in accordance with the Partnership Agreement.

-In the event that a Liquidity Event is not implemented and (a) the Partnership dissolves on or about June 30, 2018, or (b) if the Partnership continues in operation past this date in accordance with the Partnership Agreement, at the time of dissolution the net assets of the Partnership will consist primarily of cash and securities of Resource Companies.
+In the event that a Liquidity Event is not implemented and (a) the Partnership dissolves on or about March 31, 2021, or (b) if the Partnership continues in operation past this date in accordance with the Partnership Agreement, at the time of dissolution the net assets of the Partnership will consist primarily of cash and securities of Resource Companies.
 Prior to that date, the General Partner will attempt to liquidate as much of the Portfolios as possible for cash, with a view to maximizing sale proceeds.
 In order to provide for the possibility of the property of the Partnership which has not been converted to cash to be distributed on a tax-deferred basis, on dissolution each Limited Partner will receive an undivided interest in the property of the Partnership held in the applicable Portfolio equal to the Limited Partner's proportionate interest in the applicable Class.
 Immediately thereafter, the undivided interest in the property will be partitioned and the Limited Partners who hold Units of a Class will receive securities of Resource Companies and other property in proportion to their former interest in that Class.
 The General Partner will then request that the transfer agent for each Resource Company provide the General Partner with individual share certificates registered in the name of each Limited Partner for each Resource Company.
-The share certificates registered in the names of the Limited Partners will then be transmitted to the Limited Partners.
+The share certificates registered in the names of the Limited Partners.